Skip to main content

 • what runs next

-• what happens of failure, completion or cancellation
+• what happens on failure, completion, or cancellation

-• it watches a stream from the db for changes and updates the state accordingly
+• watching a stream from the db for changes and updating state accordingly

-• also prioritizes uploads based on the status and metadata
+• prioritizing uploads based on status and metadata

 concurrency

-once the file is split into chunks, the next question is how many chunks to upload in parallel? a naive answer would be more chunks means faster uploads, but that's not always the case.
+once the file is split into chunks, the next question is: how many chunks to upload in parallel?

 • packet loss